annwhoorma/pcgg-elective-f21/mountains/README.md

 **To run the project, do the following:**

 1. Go to the file _args.py_ which contains user input.
-    - `start_height = 20` - the start level for tile generation; it doesn't affect the visualization though.
+    - `start_height = 20` - the starting level for tile generation; it doesn't affect the visualization though.

     - `size` - size of one tile; must be a degree of 2

     - `mountain_type` - type of one mountain to generate; possible types are: `TileType.CALM`, `TileType.HILL`, `TileType.STEEP`.

-    - `mountain_comb` - an two-dimensional array containing a combination of mountain tile types to construct.
+    - `mountain_comb` - a two-dimensional array containing a combination of mountain tile types to construct.
 When constructed, all the tiles are connected.

 2. In the terminal, run: